weichenw/obsidian-hypothesis-plugin/README.md

 ### To sync all new highlights since previous update

+- Click: Hypothesis ribbon icon
 - Command: Sync new highlights
-- Click: Hypothesis ribbon icon
+- Command: Resync deleted file
+  > (Note: Files synced before v0.1.5 will need to reset sync history and delete all synced files to have this feature work properly)

 ## Limitations & caveats